Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 level rather than as a library that is built, installed and linked against.

 Incorporating Gnulib involves (at minimum) the following steps:

 * adapt the project to use Autoconf and Automake
 * identify and import relevant Gnulib modules using gnulib-tool
 * add `#include "config.h"` to source files
 * remove (now uncessary!) preprocessor complier/platform tests from source

-To learn more about what functions are available in `Rhtslib` see the API-type headers in the package, faidx.h, hfile.h, hts.h, sam.h, tbx.h and vcf.h or the [Samtools docs](http://www.htslib.org/doc/).
+To learn more about functions available in `Rhtslib` see the API-type headers in the package, faidx.h, hfile.h, hts.h, sam.h, tbx.h and vcf.h and the [Samtools docs](http://www.htslib.org/doc/).